awsdocs/amazon-sagemaker-developer-guide/doc_source/canvas-set-up-forecast.md

 Your user should now have permission to do time series forecasting in SageMaker Canvas\.

-You can also remove permissions from a user by using the preceding procedure and turning off the **Enable time series forecasting** option\.
+You can also remove your user's permissions by using the preceding procedure and turning off the **Enable time series forecasting** option\.

 ## IAM role setup method<a name="canvas-set-up-forecast-iam"></a>